 A Few Recipe Notes:

-- Be sure to have all your ingredients prepped and ready before turning on the stove.
+- Be sure to have all your ingredients prepped and ready to make cauliflower fried rice before turning on the stove.
 The veggies cook super fast and over-cooking can result in mushy veggies.
 We’re going for tender crisp veggies.

 - For meal prep, rice the cauliflower a few days ahead and store in a lidded container in the fridge until ready to use.
 I didn’t prefer the results of pre-frozen cauliflower.